maripo/JOSM_easypresets/README.md

 ## Create Presets
 * Select nodes or ways and click "Presets > Create Preset" menu.
 It shows a dialog containing tags extracted from the selection.
 * If you want to exclude some of listed tags, please uncheck "Use" checkboxes.
+* This plugin supports three types of tags.
+	* Select "Fixed value" to create a fixed key-value pair.
-* This plugin supports two types of tags.
-Select "Textbox" if you want to make the value editable.
-If "Fixed value" is selected, the tag will be added as a fixed key-value pair.
+	* Select "Textbox" if you want to make the value editable.
+You can set default values.
+	* Select "Selection" to create dropdown field with multiple options.
 * You can select target types such as nodes, ways and multipolygons.

 ## Use Presets